Investing In Commercial Real Estate - Is The Grass Always Greener? Maybe.

 With $250,000 you can acquire over $2,000,000 in residential investments with the newly minted mortgage programs for investors.
 So you can definitely "leverage up" with residential easier than with commercial.

-Commercial buildings with property management may be more passive than residential but they're definitely not 100% hands free.
-And if you treat them like that you're property manager while likely be making more money from the venture than you do.
+Commercial buildings with property management may be more passive than residential, but they're definitely not 100% hands-free.
+And if you treat them like that your property manager will likely be making more money from the venture than you do.

 And the expected

-Another thing to be aware of but a point that is regularly overlooked are the valuations.
+Another thing to be aware of, but a point that is regularly overlooked, is the valuations.

 Canadian commercial investment properties are valued according to the revenue/income that they generate.